shamanoor/final-grimm-prototype/README.md

-To visualize what is happening inside the model you can open the visualization folder and follow instructions there.
+To visualize what is happening inside the model you can open the visualization notebook and run it.